kodera2t/I2C_OSC2/README.md

 i2c_write(0x14,5)

-will generate 5 kHz squared-wave and 0x14 is the I2C address of programmed LPC810. (you can change if needed)

-The source code and driving arduino sketch of this very cost effective and useful device is fully released on github
+will generate 5 Hz squared-wave and 0x14 is the I2C address of programmed LPC810. (you can change if needed) (data should be given by 2-byte (16bit), meaning up to 65536 Hz) The source code and driving arduino sketch of this very cost effective and useful device is fully released on github

 Have fun!